 How we do it

-The EcoParks will be hubs of green activity and will feature renewable energy technologies, water production technologies, upcycled art installations and green spaces; all designed to engage entrepreneurs and visitors.
+The Tortola and Virgin Gorda EcoParks are hubs of green activity and feature renewable energy technologies, water production technologies, upcycled art installations and green spaces; all designed to engage entrepreneurs and visitors.
 The aim of the EcoParks is to create Centres of Excellence that are innovative, sustainable, scalable and replicable models for other islands and remote areas.

-The Materials Management Hub will be a warehouse that will serve as a light industrial production space for small businesses and projects that use “waste” as a resource to create local products.
+The Materials Management Hub includes our Test Recycling Centres where recyclables from our We Recycle Programme are sorted and processed.
+In due course, we hope to expand this to be a space for small businesses and projects that use “waste” as a resource to create local products.

 Click on the tiles below to find out more: